Before launching into new career training, it is a good idea to take a hard look at what training you really need.

 Career training qualifications are not a ticket to an easy job search.

-Although it can be an important component of the job application process, the importance of this is often given more importance than it should by job applicants.
+Although it can be an essential component of the job application process, the importance of this is often given more weight than it should by job applicants.

-Of course we are not talking here about those careers where qualifications are critical to success and where employers cannot legally employ you without the formal career training.
+Of course, we are not talking here about those careers where qualifications are critical to success and where employers cannot legally employ you without formal career training.